 Kaunas can be described as the city of churches.
 Around every bend, there’s a church with a different architectural facade.
 Even the tourist map indicates that almost every must-see attraction is a cathedral.

-Scattered around the city, like in many Eastern European cities, large Easter eggs decorate the streets.
-The squares become a gathering place for kids, families, and couples looking to take a fun photo.
+Scattered around the city, large Easter eggs decorate the streets.
+Like in many Eastern European cities, squares become a gathering place for kids, families, and couples looking to take a fun photo.

 A local choir sang hymns creating a lovely ambiance in the backdrop.